 Widen your circle

 Certainly no two expats in Russia have identical experiences.
 However, sometimes job, school and housing choices result in expats living and socialising together.
 Whether intended or not, they may find themselves living virtually parallel lives to the Moscow population.
 The shared experiences among expats in Russia that bring them together is not to be underestimated.
 But it is also important to consider broadening your friendships to include others.

 Invite your Russian (or other) neighbors over for coffee.
 Meet a new acquaintance for lunch.
 Entertain.
 Branch out and initiate friendship with others who don’t mirror you in age, nationality, or stage of life.
 Not only will you gain a friend or two, you’ll also see the world and yourself through different eyes.

 Get out and about

 Russians are wonderful at getting outdoors and enjoying the fresh air.
 When the sun is shining and the weather is gorgeous?
 Everyone seems to get into the act.
-Join a running group, a football club or other sports team.
+Join a running group, a football club or other sports team in Russia.
 You’ll meet others and see the country from another perspective.

 It might seem counter-intuitive to seek out new activities and adventures after having just gone through the challenging process of moving to a new country.
 Indeed at this point many expats in Russia are only too willing to settle into their daily routines.
 They may feel satisfied with living a relatively separate expat existence, comfortable with the notion of viewing themselves as guests in this country rather than full members of Moscow society.
 Some may even question how much more change they could possibly accommodate.